polomarcus/wake-me-up/CONTRIBUTING.md

 # How to contribute
-Every help is welcomed!
+Any help is welcome!
 The project needs :
 * More 3rd party integration like Spotify
 * More languages available
 * A better UI
-* Certainly refactoring
+* Certainly a refactoring
 * *Your awesome idea*

 ## Steps